 So, let’s start from the beginning and define what is a POS system.
 Moreover, be fully aware of its testing challenges and solutions!

 What is the Point of Sale System?

-A POS (point of sale) is a computer which is connected to a receipt printer, cash drawer, credit/debit card reader and a bar code scanner etc. Retailers use an automated retail system where the store cash registers are linked to computer processing systems.
+A POS (point of sale) is a computer that is connected to a receipt printer, cash drawer, credit/debit card reader, and bar code scanner, etc. Retailers use an automated retail system where the store cash registers are linked to computer processing systems.
 Merchandise is ticketed with colored bar code tags, which are read with want readers at the checkout counter.
 The computer accumulates sales transaction information on magnetic tape for daily input into the computer memory bank or storage system.
 It is input into the sales journal, which is rolled up into the stock ledger.

-In competitive business such as retail, a POS can be a key differentiator.
-Good POS software package increases efficiency by eliminating unnecessary work and can manage the entire business.
+In competitive businesses such as retail, a POS can be a key differentiator.
+A good POS software package increases efficiency by eliminating unnecessary work and can manage the entire business.
 If the POS system doesn’t work as expected then grave repercussions might happen:-